wanderleiADS/wanderleiADS/README.md

 - 💞 ️ I try to collaborate on projects and whatever comes up I'm open to learning.
 - 📫 contact estudantedeti2025@gmail.com
 - 😄
 - ⚡ Curiosity: I like reading and also drawing although I don't draw much these days, my hobby is cycling, running, contact with nature.
 I'm very  about technology.
-The news in the technological world is fascinating and I'm very interested.
+The news in the technological world is fascinat and I'm very interested.